GokhanOzcann/create_flutter_firebase/README.md

-Create users with add icon connecting with firabase.
+Create users with add icon connecting with firebase.